kimijiang/Legend_of-Valor/Readme.txt

 1. Files to be parsed should be stored in ConfigFiles, for parser class to read class
 2. Bonus Done:
 Add some colored output:
-1) The signs representing Market, Inaccessible and heroes team on the map are colored.
+1) The signs representing Nexus, Inaccessible are colored.
 2) The name of heroes and monster are colored.

 3. Things instructions to note:
-I'm coding my project in Mac.
+I'm coding my project in Mac with jdk 16.

 How to run: